|

 possible, thus spreading your chances.

-taking place over three days.
+taking place over two three day sessions.

 The teams will all test their cars